-Fentress helps organizations transition from a traditional office environment to agile offices that provide the optimal mix of collaborative and focused spaces based on workplace culture and activities.
+Fentress helps organizations transition from a traditional office environment to hybrid and agile offices that provide the optimal mix of collaborative and focused spaces based on workplace culture and activities.
 We also help organizations successfully adopt more mobile and flexible work practices as well as creating a workspace that promotes health and wellness.
 We help you create workplaces that are sustainable and adaptable during these evolving times.
 Changing your office space impacts many aspects of your organization that go well beyond the workstation.
 For that reason, our office plans and layouts are supported by both workforce analysis and change management.
 The steps in our process are summarized below.

 Employee engagement is a critical step in changing your space.
 In our view, a balance must be struck between the goals of the organization and the engagement of employees in space planning.
 For this reason, we recommend goal-setting sessions with management followed by a variety of efforts to promote employee engagement depending on the size and culture of the organization.
 These efforts include town hall meetings, employee surveys, focus groups, interviews, and hands-on experience through space and technology workshops.